aaryan-pradhan/fin_math/README.md

 # Measure Theory for Quant Finance

-Self-study notes on **probability theory** and **stochastic processes**, the math that underpins quantitative finance, rendered as clean, readable HTML documents.
+Self-study notes on **probability theory** and **stochastic processes**, rendered as clean, readable HTML documents.

 ## Motivation

 Textbooks are dense.
 Lectures move on.
-These notes exist so the ideas actually stick: each topic is distilled into one standalone HTML page with definitions, intuition, and worked examples you can revisit anytime.
+These notes stick.

 ## Quick Start